 If you have box of Minute Tapioca in the kitchen and want to try using it in a fruit pie, this vintage Minute Tapioca Cherry Pie from The Vintage Recipe Project is a fun one.

 I found it while searching for ways to use tapioca since it’s generally not something I keep around, but had bought for a slow cooker dish.
 The recipe calls for sour cherries and their juice, but I used thawed frozen dark cherries (couldn’t find tart or sour) and they worked just fine.
 Next time I’ll seek out tart or sour or stick with the canned or jarred sour type from from Aldi or Trader Joe’s.
 There will definitely be a next time because cherry pie is a family favorite and I have the rest of this box of tapioca to use!

 I’m linking directly to the recipe so you can see the cool website and the other vintage recipe cards.
 As for the pie, let me know if you try it!

 Update: I made this pie again using Trader Joe’s Dark Morello Cherries.
 Here’s my new version.
 You can make it with a double crust or use the crumb topping pictured below and in the variation note.
 In the photo below I only made half the filling (used 1 jar of cherries) so the pie is shallow, but still good.

-Here’s a photo of the cut pie made with the crumb topping.
+Here’s another photo of the pie, but with a crumb topping.
 I’ve actually made this a couple of times since originally posting the recipe and I always make it using one jar of drained Morello cherries rather than two.
 Using one jar, as I do, will give you a shallow pie with a high ratio of crust to topping.
-If you really need a bigger pie you can double the recipe and make it in a deep dish.
+If you need a larger pie you can double the recipe and make it in a deep dish.